Papua New Guinea: Overview

 Sections 65 to 67 of the Act provide a number of exemptions to the operation of part VI.
-The exemptions relate to partnerships, contracts of service and restraints of trade, sale of business and protection of goodwill, compliance with standards, terms and conditions of employment, export of goods from PNG, related corporations, the carriage of goods by sea and intellectual property rights.
+The exemptions relate to partnerships, contracts of service and restraints of trade, sale of business and protection of goodwill, compliance with standards, terms in employment contracts, export of goods from PNG, related corporations, the carriage of goods by sea and intellectual property rights.

 Authorisations and clearances

 A person can seek a clearance from the ICCC in relation to a proposed business acquisition.
-The difference between a clearance and an authorisation for a proposed business acquisition is that for the latter the ICCC will consider whether the public benefits arising from the conduct outweigh the anticompetitive detriment.
+The difference between a clearance and an authorisation is that for an authorisation the ICCC will consider whether the public benefits arising from the conduct outweigh the anti-competitive detriment.
 For clearances, the ICCC only considers whether the transaction will substantially lessen competition in a market.
 The ICCC must grant or deny an application for clearance within 20 days of the application, whereas an authorisation can take up to 72 days from the date of the application.

 The government can exempt conduct that would otherwise be in contravention of the Act.
 For example, by way of legislative regulation, a project agreement regarding the establishment of an oil refinery in PNG was exempted from the antitrust prohibitions even though it was likely to result in significant anti-competitive outcomes.10